FayCarsons/Portfolio-Site/markdown/joy.md

-When I was offered the opportunity to intern for [Tarides](https://tarides.com), building a creative coding library that would be designed with computer science education in mind, I accepted.
+When I was offered the opportunity to intern for [Tarides](https://tarides.com), building a creative coding library that would be designed with computer science education in mind, I happily accepted.

 ## Joy